fishfolk/jumpy/src/README.md

 You can explore the documentation for each of the modules below to get a better idea of what each one does.

-Some, like the [`networking`] module, have guide-level explanations of how Jumpy is architected.

 Have fun!